 Telenor supports world leaders in their commitment to reach the new UN Sustainable Development Goals.
 We are confident that communication and mobile technologies can be successfully applied to secure better health, quality education, reduced inequalities and better protection of our shared environment.
-As part of the 'tell everyone' campaign, Telenor has spread the news of the UN Sustainable Development Goals to nearly 87 million customers via SMS, reached minimum 14 million via Social Media, and spread knowledge to about 38,000 employees.
-During the kick-off event labelled '2015 GLOBAL CITIZEN FESTIVAL' in Central Park N.Y.C.
-Telenor Group took the stage with additional leading advocates in the private sector, over a dozen world leaders, prominent activists and other special quests - to create awareness of the Global Goals.
+As part of the the news of the UN Sustainable Development Goals to nearly 87 million customers via SMS, reached minimum 14 million via Social Media, and spread During the kick-off event labelled '2015 sector, over a dozen world leaders, - to create awareness of the Global Goals.